3SpheresRoboticsProject/ros_openvino_toolkit/README.md

   * Unleash convolutional neural network (CNN)-based deep learning inference using a common API.
   * Speed development using optimized OpenCV* and OpenVX* functions.
 * **ros OpenVINO Runtime Framework** is the main body of this repo. it provides key logic implementation for pipeline lifecycle management, resource management and ROS system adapter, which extends Intel OpenVINO toolkit and libraries.
 Furthermore, this runtime framework provides ways to ease launching, configuration and data analytics and re-use.
-* **Diversal Input resources** are the data resources to be infered and analyzed with the OpenVINO framework.
+* **Diversal Input resources** are the data resources to be inferred and analyzed with the OpenVINO framework.
 * **ROS interfaces and outputs** currently include _Topic_ and _service_.
-Natively, RViz output and CV image window output are also supported by refactoring topic message and inferrence results.
+Natively, RViz output and CV image window output are also supported by refactoring topic message and inference results.
 * **Optimized Models** provides by Model Optimizer component of Intel® OpenVINO™ toolkit.
-Imports trained models from various frameworks (Caffe*, Tensorflow*, MxNet*, ONNX*, Kaldi*) and converts them to a unified intermediate representation file.
+Imports trained models from various frameworks (Caffe*, TensorFlow*, MxNet*, ONNX*, Kaldi*) and converts them to a unified intermediate representation file.
 It also optimizes topologies through node merging, horizontal fusion, eliminating batch normalization, and quantization.It also supports graph freeze and graph summarize along with dynamic input freezing.

 ## Logic Flow